hschhhwwwo0o/yamu/README.md

 ## Development

-Tracking of tasks was done using GitHub Projects.
+Tracking of tasks was done using GitHub Projects (I didn't like GitHub Projects).

 The development of the project was divided into several stages: